Bougiefever/AzureSiteRecovery/README.md

 ```

-You also need to open up outbout ports:
+You also need to open up outbound ports on the VM:

 https://docs.microsoft.com/en-us/azure/site-recovery/azure-to-azure-about-networking#outbound-connectivity-for-ip-address-ranges